jump-dev/MathOptInterface.jl/docs/src/apimanual.md

 Solver wrappers should document how the low-level solver statuses map to the MOI statuses.
 In particular, the characterization of a result with status `FeasiblePoint` and termination status `Success` is entirely solver defined.
 It may or may not be a globally optimal solution.
 Solver wrappers are not responsible for verifying the feasibility of results.
 Statuses like `NearlyFeasiblePoint`, `InfeasiblePoint`, `NearlyInfeasiblePoint`, and `NearlyReductionCertificate` are designed to be used when the solver explicitly indicates as much.

-### canXXX

-For most operations, MOI provides a function `canXXX` that can be used to check if the operation `XXX` is allowed.
-For example, `addconstraint!(model::ModelLike, func::F, set::S)` has the corresponding function `canaddconstraint(model, ::Type{F}, ::Type{S})::Bool`.
-If `canaddconstraint` returns `false`, then calling `addconstraint!` must throw an error (likewise with all `XXX` and `canXXX` pairs).
-Note that even if `canaddconstraint` returns `true`, `addconstraint!` may still throw an error if, for example, the constraint function does not meet some sparsity conditions, one of the coefficients is `NaN`, or an invalid variable index is provided.
-This is because (in most cases) the `canXXX` method receives type information instead of the actual arguments.

 ### Package Naming

 MOI solver interfaces may be in the same package as the solver itself (either the C wrapper if the solver is accessible through C, or the Julia code if the solver is written in Julia, for example).